srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. When prompted to **Select an IoT Edge Device**, click **SimulatedDevice**.

-    > **Note**: If you get an **Unauthorized** error in the lower-right-hand corner, run the `Azure IoT Edge: Set IoT Hub Connection String` command from the Command Palette to reconfigure your simulator connection string, then run `Azure IoT Edge: Setup IoT Edge Simulator` from the command palette and try to select your device again.
+    > **Note**: If you get an **Unauthorized** error in the lower-right-hand corner, run the `Azure IoT Hub: Set IoT Hub Connection String` command from the Command Palette to reconfigure your simulator connection string, then run `Azure IoT Edge: Setup IoT Edge Simulator` from the command palette and try to select your device again.

     > **Note**: It is possible that you will be prompted for your Admin password on your local machine (in the Visual Studio Code **TERMINAL** window), particularly on Linux or macOS.
 Enter your password at the prompt and press **Enter**.
 The reason it might ask for your password is that the setup command for `iotedgehubdev` is being run using `sudo` as it requires elevated privileges.